Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

   types do not show up in the interface of the library being compiled.
 Thus downstreams need not append the include directory to their own.

-- `PUBLILC` is used when consuming targets need to inherit the given property.
+- `PUBLIC` is used when consuming targets need to inherit the given property.
 If types manifest in the interface of the library, or definitions need to surface, downstreams must be able to locate the header files used, but not owned by the library.